Azure/azure-sdk-for-js/sdk/core/core-http/review/core-http.api.md

     updatedOptions: T;
 };

-// Warning: (ae-forgotten-export) The symbol "FetchHttpClient" needs to be exported by the entry point coreHttp.d.ts
-//
 // @public (undocumented)
 export class DefaultHttpClient extends FetchHttpClient {
-    // Warning: (ae-forgotten-export) The symbol "CommonRequestInfo" needs to be exported by the entry point coreHttp.d.ts
-    // Warning: (ae-forgotten-export) The symbol "CommonRequestInit" needs to be exported by the entry point coreHttp.d.ts
-    // Warning: (ae-forgotten-export) The symbol "CommonResponse" needs to be exported by the entry point coreHttp.d.ts
-    //
-    // (undocumented)
     fetch(input: CommonRequestInfo, init?: CommonRequestInit): Promise<CommonResponse>;
-    // (undocumented)
     prepareRequest(httpRequest: WebResourceLike): Promise<Partial<RequestInit>>;
     // (undocumented)
     processRequest(operationResponse: HttpOperationResponse): Promise<void>;